JonathanDutoit/bananada-website/_sections/3_datastory.md

 </div>

-One notable exception is `r/trump_train` (outlier), isolated at the top of the graph.
-This separation may indicate that the subreddit focuses on more niche topics and/or exhibits a distinct discussion style compared to the other subreddits in the projection.
-Further, more targeted analysis would be required to determine whether r/trump_train represents a typical statistical outlier or an extreme case of topical or community isolation among smaller Reddit groups.
+Three notable exceptions are `r/trump_train`, `r/trumppa` and `r/hottiesfortrump`(outliers), isolated at the top-right of the graph.
+This separation may indicate that the subreddits focuse on more niche topics and/or exhibit a distinct discussion style compared to the other subreddits in the projection.
+Further, more targeted analysis would be required to determine whether these subreddits represent a typical statistical outlier or an extreme case of topical or community isolation among smaller Reddit groups.

 **Summary**:
 - Semantically (_LDA Chart_): These communities are linked to the mainstream.
 They talk about what everyone else is talking about.